 - The fluid intake should be individualized, particularly taking into consideration possible concurrent cardiac issues.
 However, a fluid intake of between 1 to 2 litres a day is generally advised

-If antimuscarinics are not effective, not tolerated or contraindicated, a beta-3 receptor agonist (i.e. mirabegron), could be an alternative option.
+Alternatively, a beta-3 receptor agonist (i.e. mirabegron), could be considered.
 Mirabegron is generally used at the dose of 50 mg daily; dose adjustments might be required in case of renal or hepatic impairment.
-Possible side effects might be hypertension, arrhythmias, headache and gastrointestinal disturbance and the medication is contraindicated in case of severely uncontrolled hypertension.

 Referral to specialist urology services would be indicated in cases of haematuria, suspicion of a concomitant urological condition, e.g. prostate enlargement, recurrent urinary tract infections, symptoms refractory to medical management or for consideration of suprapubic catheterisation.